Counting points on a family of degree one del Pezzo surfaces: Correlations of binary quadratics and binary quartics

 The goal of this section is to establish Theorem \ref{thm: correlation}.
 This proof will follow closely the proof of \cite[Proposition 5.2]{MyManinChatelet} with $L=1$, so we aim to highlight the differences in the two proofs.
 There are two key changes in this formulation.
 First, we let $Q(u,v)$ be \textit{any positive-definite binary quadratic}, rather than of the form $x^2 + ay^2$.
 Second, we allow for a \textit{congruence restriction} $(x,y)\equiv \alpha \bmod M$; however, we are allowing ourselves arbitrary dependency on $M$ in the error term, which eases the difficulty of this constraint.
 We also point out that in this work we do not handle the indefinite case (although we expect this case to follow with the method presented in \cite{MyManinChatelet} for indefinite forms), nor do we inspect the leading constant.

-There is also a noticeable difference with the setting of \cite[Proposition 5.2]{MyManinChatelet} (the goal being Manin's conjecture for Ch\^atelet surfaces) in that we do not have the extra summation over the torsors indexed by $t$; this is due to counting integral points rather than rational points.
-Thus, the argument in \cite[Section 6]{MyManinChatelet} is not applicable for this correlation sum; correspondingly, the restrictions of $(A,B,Q(u,v))$ come from the gaps in the arguments of \cite[Section 7]{MyManinChatelet} and are highlighted further in the Appendix.
+There is also a noticeable difference with the setting of \cite[Proposition 5.2]{MyManinChatelet} (the goal being Manin's conjecture for Ch\^atelet surfaces) in that we do not have the extra summation over variable labeled as $t$; this is due to counting integral points rather than rational points.
+Thus, the argument in \cite[Section 6]{MyManinChatelet} is not applicable for this correlation sum; correspondingly, the restrictions of $(A,B,Q(u,v))$ come from the fact that the arguments of \cite[Section 7]{MyManinChatelet} can not provide a bound for all finite image Hecke characters and are highlighted further in the \cite{MyBaseChange}.